emoose/ExCrypt/README.md

 ExCrypt is an open-source drop-in replacement for the XeCrypt suite of functions used by the Xbox 360.

-It's been designed to be as closely compatible to those functions as possible - perhaps at the expense of various security & performance considerations.
+It's been designed to be as closely compatible to those functions as possible - perhaps at the expense of various security & performance concerns.

 As such, it should only be used where compatibility with existing Xbox 360 code/data is required.